 DAY 7 - SUNDAY, OCTOBER 21: HERAKLION, CRETE / SANTORINI

 In the morning, we arrive at the port of Heraklion, Crete and disembark.
-Excursion Included: During this excursion, we take a short ride through the town of Heraklion and then arrive at the Knossos excavations.
+Today's included excursion begins with a short ride through the town of Heraklion and on to the Knossos excavations.
 Here, Sir Arthur Evan’s archaeological discoveries revealed a civilization dating back to 4,000 B.C., when a great empire flourished on the island of Crete.
 The Apostle Paul left Titus in Crete and gave instructions on appointing church leaders in the towns (Titus 1:5 and following).

 DAY 8 - MONDAY, OCTOBER 22: PIREAUS, CORINTH, ATHENS